 PwC firms help organisations and individuals create the value they’re looking for.
-We’re a network of firms in 157 countries with more than 184,000 people who are committed to delivering quality in assurance, tax and advisory services.
-Tell us what matters to you and find out more by visiting us at www.pwc.com/sk
+We’re a network of firms in 157 countries with more than 195,000 people who are committed to delivering quality in assurance, tax and advisory services.
+Find out more and tell us what matters to you by visiting us at www.pwc.com/sk

 PwC refers to the PwC network and/or one or more of its member firms, each of which is a separate legal entity.
 Please see www.pwc.com/structure

 for further details.

 In FY 2014 (ending 30 June) worldwide gross revenues of PwC's network of member firms increased by 6.0% to US$ 34 billion.
 Go to www.pwc.com/annualreview

 PwC has been created by the merger of two firms - Price Waterhouse and Coopers & Lybrand - each with historical roots going back some 150 years.
 Set out below are some key milestones in the history of both firms.

 - 1849 – Samuel Lowell Price sets up in business in London.

 - 1854 – William Cooper establishes his own practice in London, which seven years later becomes Cooper Brothers.